apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘SNL’ Cold Open: Scarlett Johansson Spoofs Katie Britt’s Weird SOTU Rebuttal**
+**Total solar eclipse 2024 | Buffalo prepares for April 8**

-You can read more about it [here](http://www.rollingstone.com/tv-movies/tv-movie-news/snl-cold-open-scarlett-johansson-spoofs-katie-britts-weird-gop-rebuttal-state-of-union-1234984437/).
+You can read more about it [here](https://www.wgrz.com/article/news/world/solar-eclipse/total-solar-eclipse-april8-buffalo-preparation/71-35430b8f-3ad1-48a9-ab49-2f7e1cfc07d1).

 ## Requirements
 - Python 3.8